A guide to topicals.

-Many people suffering from chronic pain, arthritis, breathing issues and skin problems have testified to the benefits of THC and CBD Topicals.
-Infused balms, salves and lotions are a great introduction for anyone who’s remotely interested in knowing about the benefits of cannabis or hemp for pain relief.
+Infused balms, salves, and lotions are a great introduction for anyone who’s remotely interested in learning about the potential benefits of cannabis or hemp for pain relief.

 Topical products most commonly activate within the first 10-20 minutes and tend to stay active for approximately 2-4 hours.
-There are currently no human studies evaluating dosage and concentration of topical cannabinoids, so as with most cannabis products, some exploration on the part of the user will occur.
+There are currently no human studies evaluating the dosage or concentration of topical cannabinoids, so as with most cannabis products, some exploration on the part of the user will occur.

 Will I get high from a topical?

 The majority of the body is non-receptive to the psycho-activity of THC.
 THC becomes psycho-active when it enters the bloodstream; through ingestion, inhalation, or application to eyes, mouth or bathing suit areas.* This means that it is possible to receive a psychoactive effect when using medicated lubricants, as they are typically applied to areas of the body with mucous membranes.

 Keep reading to learn about the different infusion methods and why you would choose a lotion of a salve!